 Other longstanding issues include poor communication among departments-particularly production and business-and overlooking the benefit of employee appreciation and recognition.
+Then there are the more technical issues regarding compensation under the federal Fair Labor Standards Act that many employers are working through.

-Then there are the more technical issues regarding compensation under the federal Fair Labor adapt or alter a business plan to meet the needs of today's fast-paced and constantly-changing world is crucial to solving the growing list of business management concerns.
+At the end of the day, what all of these issues boil down to, essentially, is change.
+Being able to adapt or alter a business plan to meet the needs of today's fast-paced and constantly-changing world is crucial to solving the growing list of business management concerns.